Why MFG Day Matters

 SFA is a firm believer that you can not only serve your customers, but you can learn a lot from them, too.
 That is why we love to chat with them about what they are up to on their shop floors, to help solve the problems they are having, and to also see why they chose a Manufacturing related career.

 One of our customers had some great stories to tell, and we felt this would be a perfect addition to MFG Day 2016.
-Read on (and click the photo to the left for a larger view) to see how being both a Machinist and Programmer for manufacturing shop floors has changed James Baker’s life:
+Read on to see how being both a Machinist and Programmer for manufacturing shop floors has changed James Baker’s life:

 What areas of interest would be appealing to the new generation for entering the manufacturing field?
 “I encourage all the young people out there that the machine shop is where you actually use math, trigonometry, algebra– it’s in the machine shop.
 I can program, understand and axis machines, and live tool equipment.
 We have 35k programs online.
 It’s a big deal.”